A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp

 \subsection{Iterated UBF for parameter estimation}

-Algorithm \ref{alg:iubf} also extends the IF2 approach by using an ABF-inspired particle filter.
-We start with $\ntheta$ copies of our starting parameter set and iteratively perturb the parameter set and evaluate a conditional likelihood at each observation time using ABF with $\Np=1$ (also called the unadapted bagged filter, or UBF).
-The parameter sets yielding the top $p$ quantile of the likelihoods are resampled for pertubation and likelihood evaluation in the next time step.
+Algorithm \ref{alg:iubf} describes the \code{iubf} function which carries out parameter estimation by iterating an unadapted bagged filter (UBF) with perturbed parameters.
+Note that UBF is the special case of ABF with $\Np=1$.
+UBF and IUBF were found to be effective on the measles model \citep{ionides23} and \code{iubf} was developed with this application in mind.
+This algorithm makes with $\ntheta$ copies of the parameter set, and iteratively perturbs the parameter set while evaluate a conditional likelihood at each observation time using UBF.
+In each observation time, IUBF selects perturbed parameter sets yielding the top $p$ quantile of the likelihoods.